Dyson Announce They Are To Enter Electric Car Market

 2020 - Just Around The Corner:

-With the first models to be completed by 2020 this project is moving along swiftly.
+With the first models to be completed by end of 2020 this project is moving along swiftly.
 The day of the Dyson electric car is just around the corner.
 Will they be able to go shoulder to shoulder with the existing market leaders?
 Will this new electric powered vehicle help reduce the burden of air pollution?
 Time will tell.
 These are exciting days in the electric car industry.

 SHOP AUTOMOTIVE GARAGE SUPPLIES NOW - Click Here